sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

 Datasets
 --------

-The existing DataSets are displayed in the DataSets page of of Specific application.
+The existing DataSets are displayed in the DataSets page of  Specific application.

 .. figure:: ../../_assets/tutorials/dataset/1.PNG
    :alt: Dataset